 Automation has reached other areas of custom garment construction as well.
-For example, business-wear brand Ministry of Supply has generated buzz with its "3D-knitting" machine, which can produce a blazer to custom specifications in just 90 minutes.
+For example, business-wear brand Ministry of Supply has generated buzz with its "3D-knitting" machine, which produces performance apparel to individual specifications in just 90 minutes.
+Customers use a computer to select inputs for a custom blazer that is produced by the machine in the company's Boston retail space.
 The blazer is knitted in one seamless piece, resulting in less wasted material than the traditional process that utilizes cutting patterns.
-Locating the knitting machine in the store shifts the supply chain closer to the customer, saving time, lowering shipping costs, and increasing customer engagement.
-The company has also announced plans to offer in-store customization that uses heat to shrink a sweater to an individual's specifications.
-While still in its early stages, the brand's innovative textile technologies present a compelling proof of concept for tech-enabled custom manufacturing.
+Locating the knitting machine in-store shifts the supply chain closer to the customer, saving time, lowering shipping costs, and increasing customer engagement.
+While a blazer is not truly ready to wear in 90 minutes (components like buttons still need to be hand-sewn), Ministry of Supply's 3D-knitting operation presents a compelling proof of concept for tech-enabled custom manufacturing.